Geodesic Optimization for Predictive Shift Adaptation on EEG data: Empirical benchmarks

-\textbf{Pre-processing} A standardized recording protocol was enforced to ensure the consistency across EEG recording of the dataset.
+\textbf{HarMNqEEG dataset} \; The HarMNqEEG dataset \cite{li2022harmonized} was used for our numerical experiments.
+This dataset includes EEG recordings collected from $1564$ participants across $14$ different study sites, distributed across $9$ countries.
+In our analysis, we consider each study site as a distinct domain. \appref{appendix:harmnqeeg} provides detailed demographic information.
+The EEG data were recorded with the same montage of $19$ channels of the 10/20 International Electrodes Positioning System.
+The dataset provides pre-computed cross-spectral tensors for each participant rather than raw data, and anonymized metadata including the age and the sex of the participants.
+More precisely, the shared data consists of cross-spectral matrices with a frequency range of $1.17$\,Hz to $19.14$\,Hz, sampled at a resolution of $0.39$\,Hz.
+A standardized recording protocol was enforced to ensure the consistency across EEG recording of the dataset.
 In addition to recording constraints, this protocol included artifact cleaning procedures.
 The cross-spectrum were computed using Bartlett's method (See \appref{appendix:preprocessing}).
 Our pre-processing steps were guided by the pre-processing pipeline outlined in~\cite{li2022harmonized}.
 First, we performed a common average reference (CAR) on all cross-spectrum (See \appref{appendix:preprocessing}) as different EEG references were used across domains.
 Subsequently, we extracted the real part of the cross-spectral tensor to obtain co-spectrum tensors containing frequency-specific covariance estimates along the frequency spectrum.
 Due to the linear dependence between channels introduced by the CAR, the covariance matrices are rank deficient.
 To address this, we applied a shrinkage regularization with a coefficient of $10^{-5}$ to the data.
 Additionally, we implemented a global-scale factor (GSF) correction, which compensates for amplitude variations between EEG recordings by scaling the covariance matrices with a subject-specific factor \cite{hernandez1994global, li2022harmonized} (See \appref{appendix:preprocessing}).
 Following these pre-processing steps, we obtained a set of 49 covariance matrices for each EEG recording, with each matrix corresponding to a specific frequency bin of the EEG signal.
 This pre-processed co-spectrum served as the input data for our domain adaptation study.